On-Site Reunification

 FEATURED RESOURCE

-An off-site reunification may be necessary for events like a fire, bomb threat, gas leak, or a violent crisis at the school.
+An off-site student-parent reunification may be necessary for events like a fire, bomb threat, gas leak, or violent crisis at the school.
 This type includes notification, evacuation, transportation, and reunification at your selected reunification site.
-If the evacuation is due to a violent event, there are additional things to consider, including how you will:
+If the evacuation is due to a violent event, there are additional considerations:

 FEATURED RESOURCE